thkukuk/atomic-updates_and_etc/README.md

 # Atomic Updates and /etc

-`Version 2.0, 2019-03-06`
+`Version 2.1, 2019-04-16`

 ## Rationale

 More and more Linux Distributors have a Distribution using atomic updates to update the system (for SUSE it's transactional-update).
 They all have the problem of updating the files in `/etc`, but everybody come up with another solution which solved their usecase, but is not generic useable.

-Additional there is the "Factory Reset" of systemd, which no distribution has really fully implemented today.
+Additional there is the ["Factory Reset"](http://0pointer.net/blog/projects/stateless.html) of systemd, which no distribution has really fully implemented today.
 A unique handling of /etc for atomic updates could also help to convience upstream developers to add support to their applications.

 ## Goal